cyang-kth/fmm/web_demo/README.md

 ### Web demo of FMM

-To run this demo, you need to first [install the Python extension](https://github.com/cyang-kth/fmm/wiki/Installation-python) of fmm, then run the demo with
+To run this demo, you need to first [install the python api](https://github.com/cyang-kth/fmm/wiki/Installation-of-fmm-(Python) of fmm, then run the demo with

 ```